Lawrence Weaver: Later years

-Lawrence's wife, Kathleen, died in 1927 of pneumonia, and when he died unexpectedly of a heart attack in 1930 at the age of 53, their two sons, Purcell and Tobias were, in effect, adopted by the Sir Stafford Cripps family.
+Lawrence's first wife, Kathleen, died in 1927 of pneumonia, and when he died unexpectedly of a heart attack in 1930 at the age of 53, their two sons, Purcell and Tobias were, in effect, adopted by the Sir Stafford Cripps family.
 Their son, Tobias Rushton Weaver (19 July 1911 – 10 June 2001), Sir Toby from 1973, was a civil servant and educationist, working in the Department of Education and Science for 27 years, culminating in his appointment as Deputy Secretary (1962–73), ending under Margaret Thatcher.

-He was buried with his wife on the eastern side of Highgate Cemetery.
+He was buried with his mother Frances Mary Weaver (1854-1933) and his second wife Elizabeth Margaret de Gaux (1888-1975) on the eastern side of Highgate Cemetery.
 The grave (no.44618) is almost opposite the grave of the celebrated theatre architect, Frank Matcham.